 Continuing onto Tekamah, you can see many historic sites in the town, such as the Tekamah City Bridge, John Henry Stork Log House, the E. C. Houston House, and the Spielman house owned by Delmar and Elaine Chamberlain.
 The Burt County Museum is located in the E.C.
 Houston House.

-On the museum grounds, you can visit a one-room schoolhouse and a 1908 house.
-The Pelican Point Recreation Area and Summit Lake State Recreation area both provide recreation opportunities for visitors and locals alike.
-Pelican Point State Recreation Area has a boat ramp for access to the MissouriRiver.
-There are picnic areas, opportunities to go fishing, and camping facilities available.
-Summit Lake State Recreation Area provides opportunities to go camping, hiking, boating, fishing, swimming, and picnicking.
+You can visit a one-room schoolhouse and a 1908 house on the museum grounds.
+The Pelican Point Recreation Area and Summit Lake State Recreation area provide recreation opportunities for visitors and locals alike.
+Pelican Point State Recreation Area has a boat ramp to access the Missouri River.
+Picnic areas, fishing opportunities, and camping facilities are available.
+Summit Lake State Recreation Area provides camping, hiking, boating, fishing, swimming, and picnicking opportunities.

-The Winnebago Indian Reservation west of Winnebago is home to an Annual Homecoming Pow Wow held each July that celebrates the homecoming of its last great war chief, Little Priest and 75 of his warriors.
+The Winnebago Indian Reservation west of Winnebago is home to an Annual Homecoming Pow Wow held each July that celebrates the homecoming of its last great war chief, Little Priest, and 75 of his warriors.